 Capturing and Nurturing Intellectual Curiosity

 “Unquowa’s progressive approach and our small class size give me such freedom to adapt plans based on my students’ interests.
-We’ll listen to jazz music while learning about Jackson Pollack and throwing paint onto canvas.
+We’ll listen to jazz music while learning about Jackson Pollock and throwing paint onto canvas.
 Kids are learning by leaps and bounds at this age, and our environment allows me to approach each child’s curiosity individually in order to help them develop both socially and cognitively.”

 —Janice Shannon, PreK Teacher

 Our early childhood faculty never underestimate the intellectual curiosity of children and recognize that early childhood (ages 3, 4, and 5) offers educators the unique opportunities to reinforce and build upon the natural curiosity and love of learning that children are born with.
 Intellectually, the research is overwhelmingly convincing that children who arrive in kindergarten and first grade with a strong verbal and mathematical foundation have a far greater likelihood of success.
 How far this introduction goes varies greatly among children, and our teachers work to make sure that children who are ready for reading or math enrichment receive that challenge, while those who are still in the predictable stage of readiness skills are given the same attention, support and encouragement.
 In partnership with parents, our early childhood teachers address the socialization issues of a larger community than family and siblings, inculcating through play and games the notions of taking turns, negotiating with words rather than actions, and coping with the reality of sharing and cooperating.

 Curriculum PreK – Kindergarten